belugalearning/tools-basis/README.md

 		],
 	}

-The filenames are those in resource.js
+The filenames are those in resource.js.
+A basic interface for creating stacked sprites is in web-client/host/stackedsprite.html